 Dive sites vary; many feature brilliantly colorful invertebrate-covered walls that are dotted with caverns.
 These all seem to just fall from the rock faces that rise up above the water, being topped off with incredible tropical scenery.
 There are dive sites here that are great critter dives, with many kinds nudibranches and crustaceans to keep the macro lovers content.
 This area probably has the best macro site in the northern Raja Ampat we have come across up to now!

 More small islands here that are home to some incredible dive sites.
 Amongst these we encounter groups of small islands.
 Here pelagic fish and many different schooling fish can be seen.

 Right on the edge of the Equator there are more impressive islands, some looking like Bonsai trees sitting on a rock base.
 One very small island has what can only be described as being one the best topographical sites in the area.
 Walls surround most of the island, which can be circumnavigated easily on one dive.

 But there is much more, including a coral-covered seamount with hundreds of schooling fish swimming around it, small plateaus, a small cavern, giant sea fans, and many black coral bushes surrounding a tall pinnacle.
 Some sites here are open to the seas and often experience strong currents.
 Swells frequently make safety stops near the reef a little awkward.

 This has to be as good as it gets for topside scenery, with lagoons and small mushroom shaped islands.
-A short trek will reveal this island in all its glory, with great above water views of the lagoons and islands you’ve been diving in.
+A short trek will reveal this island in all its promotional products glory, with great above water views of the lagoons and islands you’ve been diving in.
 The dive sites are home to great marine life, beautiful reef scenery, some schooling pelagic fish, and great topographical underwater landscapes.
 Also this is home to a hidden blue lagoon with the only way in being from the ocean.
 Only us divers will ever see this sight.

 Wai Island Area